Your team: It’s your business’s very own collection of rock-star professionals, united in your brand’s vision and mission.

 Let’s say your passion is food, and so you’ve started a catering business.
 You are a creative chef with lots of great ideas for curating one-of-a-kind, food-centred events.
 You spend the majority of your time with clients, working to design unforgettable, delicious experiences.
 That’s your passion.

-You need a number of team members to prepare the dishes you’ve created, and so you hire three sous chefs who are not only talented, but who are fanatical about preparing scrumptious food.
+You need a number of team members to prepare the dishes you’ve created.
+So you hire three sous chefs who are not only talented, but who are fanatical about preparing scrumptious food.

-Now you can give your administrative assistant more time off, as needed for her family, and use the surplus funds to hire those two contractors.
+Now you can give your administrative assistant more time off.
+As needed for her family, and use the surplus funds to hire those two contractors.
 This means everyone is passionate about their role in your business, and the entire operation will run more smoothly.
-No one is “stuck” with tasks they don’t enjoy, and you’re only paying people for high-quality work.
+You’re not “stuck” with tasks you don’t enjoy, and you’re only compensating people for high-quality work.
 You have the best of the best in every role.

 The Benefits of Outsourcing